 What is Stonehenge?

-Because they believe this was the main purpose of the monument – to verify and celebrate the longest and shortest days of the year.
+Every year, people visit Stonehenge to witness the sunrise at Summer or Winter solstice.
+Why are they doing this?
+Because they believe that this was the main purpose of the monument – to verify and celebrate the longest and shortest days of the year.

 Many Things Are Said About Stonehenge

 We are taught that Stonehenge’s building process took several hundred years.
 It is also said that it was constructed during the so-called “Neolithic” period.
 Some of the stones are so tall that everyone still wonders how they were transported from far away because it is believed that the builders had no wheels.

 It is also said that there were no labor forces large enough for such an undertaking because the limited population had to hunt and scavenge almost continuously and to prepare food for their survival.
 Why would they build something as outrageous as Stonehenge when insufficient human resources were available?